Maajid Nawaz injured in ‘racially motivated’ assault

 Mr Nawaz presents a show on LBC radio on Saturday and Sunday lunchtimes.

-The Metropolitan Police said they were called to a report of a racially aggravated assault in Dean Street at 7.10pm.
+The Metropolitan Police said they were called to a report of a racially aggravated assault in Dean Street at 7.10pm on Monday.

 The suspect had fled the scene before officers arrived, no arrests have been made and an investigation has been launched, police said.